iifl-logo

 Balanced proposals

-The draft is fairly balanced, as it offers stability on the regulatory framework for all operational units; through a favorable incentive structure CERC has tried to improve risk reward for hydro IPPs; moreover analysts at IIFL Securities like the approach to be realistic in the assessment of inflation in benchmark costs; these should allow better cost recovery.
-In all, analysts at IIFL Securities think the draft regulations to be balanced and address needs of the hour – attract fresh investments in the sector.
+The draft is fairly balanced, as it offers stability on the regulatory framework for all operational units; through a favorable incentive structure CERC has tried to improve risk reward for hydro IPPs; moreover analysts at IIFL Capital Services like the approach to be realistic in the assessment of inflation in benchmark costs; these should allow better cost recovery.
+In all, analysts at IIFL Capital Services think the draft regulations to be balanced and address needs of the hour – attract fresh investments in the sector.
 As per MoP, India needs at least 80GW new thermal, ~400GW RE capacity, and Rs3.5-4tn transmission investments by FY32, to meet energy demand.

 Maintain positive stance on sector